 This charming 1 bedroom, 350 sq. ft in-law unit in Redwood City was one that fit this description: a multi-generational living space customized to match the main home and built around a shared courtyard with the existing buildings.

-Double French doors open from the open living and kitchen area into the courtyard, while a bedroom and bathroom comes with an additional, unique feature: a fully custom sauna for the ful family to use.
+Double French doors open from the open living and kitchen area into the courtyard, while a bedroom and full bathroom comes with an additional, unique feature: a fully custom sauna for the whole family to use.

 Cottage works with homeowners like this Castro Valley couple to meet your specific ADU needs with a custom, stick-built ADU tailored to you.
 There are many use cases for ADUs as the above examples have shown, and Cottage is here to walk you through the best Accessory Dwelling Unit for you.